core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following example shows an endpoint updating its registration resource at an RD using this interface with the example location value: /rd/4521.
 The initial registration by the client set the following values:

+* endpoint name (ep)=endpoint1
 * lifetime (lt)=500
 * context (con)=coap://local-proxy-old.example.com:5683

-The initial state of the Registration Resource, /rd/4521, is:
+The initial state of the Resource Directory is reflected in the following request:

 ~~~~
-Req: GET /rd/4521
+Req: GET /rd-lookup/res?ep=endpoint1

 Res: 2.01 Content
 Payload: